 - Structural triggers – bite discrepancy between the most comfortable position of the jaw joint and the most comfortable way that the teeth come together.

-- Chemical triggers – intake of caffeine and amphetamines can enhance the contractions of the jaw muscles and bring about severe clenching and grinding as can withdrawal from drug dependencies such as nicotine.
+- Chemical triggers – Consuming caffeine and/or amphetamines can enhance the contractions of the jaw muscles and bring about severe clenching and grinding, as can withdrawal from drug dependencies such as nicotine.

 - Habitual – after months or even years of grinding and clenching, the act becomes a habit, so to eliminate other factors will not completely stop habitual grinding and clenching without addressing the habit itself.